-Tree of Hope is a major childrens' charity offering hope to the families of sick children in the UK.
-Sometimes able to provide grants for medical treatment or therapy, Tree of Hope is presently helping a number of parents with children on our ABR programme raise money to pay for training and assessments.
+Tree of Hope is a major children's charity offering hope to the families of sick children in the UK.
+This charity is presently helping a number of parents with children on our ABR programme raise money to pay for training and assessments.
 For further details click here.

 Tel: 01892 535525

 "This time last year we were very worried about Holly's future.
 Even after months of physiotherapy there was no change in Holly; she was very unhappy, crying all the time and always being sick.
 She was losing weight, she couldn't eat anything because of her weak swallow and was always getting chest infections.
 She had a G-tube put in around April and we were told that it was permanent and she was nil by mouth.

 "We started ABR in June and the way we see it everything has changed.
 Today Holly is very happy and always smiling; she's only had 2 chest infections since June.

 She's eating little bits of everything but her favourite thing is chocolate!
 She's very cheeky and saying a few words, she can hold toys and play.
 You can tell that she's getting stronger.

 A series on 9 video explanations of common issues raised by parents presented by Leonid Blyum including:

 are available on this website concerning Spastic Cerebral Palsy and Hip Subluxation